jbakse/site_builder/content/strategy/index.md

 [[a well factored/composed program breaks problems down into sub-problems ]] [[as a process this is necessary but not sufficient ]] -->

 This advice falls short because it describes how the final program should be structured rather than the process of developing it.
-It's hard to understand a complex problem and it's hard to break complex problems down into parts.
+It is hard to understand a complex problem and it is hard to break complex problems down into parts.
 How big should the parts be?
 How do you build an individual part without the other parts it depends on?
 Once you have a few working parts, how do you put them together?
 With experience, these questions get easier to answer, but advanced programmers still frequently encounter problems they can't initially understand well enough to break down.
 When this happens to you, you still have an option for getting started: **make a simpler program**.

 Imagine you want to make a game like [pong](https://www.youtube.com/watch?v=1LsRGUODHlQ).
 You could begin by trying to break it down into sub-tasks—keyboard controlled paddles, an animated ball, a scoreboard—but it is hard to plan all those pieces all at once.
 At the planning stage, you will have a rough idea of how each piece should work.
 But before you start implementing each piece, you won't know the details.
 Without understanding the details, the pieces you make probably won't fit together.
 You might end up with a lot of code that doesn't work and you don't understand.
 It is much better to have a little bit of code that does work and that you do understand.